Celebrating Eleven Years Online...!

 Twin Keels

-For more information about the design and use of Twin Keels on passagemakers, please check out the article on Roll Attenuation at this site.
+For more information about the design and use of Twin Keels on passagemakers, please check out our article on Roll Attenuation.

-Similarly, we have observed much hype put forth in favor of using a tri-keel arrangement; in favor of unconventional LCB locations; and in favor of propeller nozzles for free moving vessels.
-The "tri-keel" keel arrangement in this case refers to the vessel having a deep fore-body and twin "skeg keels" aft.
-This concept was originally developed by the US Coast Guard primarily for use on fast patrol vessels intended for shoal water, where the propellers needed good protection and the vessel must take the ground upright.
-These were not created as "trawlers" but as high speed chase boats, and the shapes were optimized for planing performance rather than being intended for displacement speeds.
+Similarly, we have observed much hype put forth favoring the use of a tri-keel arrangement, unconventional LCB locations, and propeller nozzles.
+The "tri-keel" keel arrangement in this case refers to the vessel having a rather deep fore-body, combined twin "skeg keels" aft.
+This concept was originally developed by the US Coast Guard primarily for use on fast patrol vessels intended for shoal water, where the propellers need good protection and the vessel must take the ground upright.
+These were not created as efficient "trawlers" but as high speed chase boats, and the shapes were optimized for planing performance rather than for efficiency at displacement speeds.

 Among these "features" the use of twin props with twin keels aft is an arrangement that can be very favorable, however not for the "efficiency" reasons espoused.
-This arrangement will mainly be used for the sake of engine and drive line redundancy, and for achieving shoal draft while maintaining good maneuverability.
+Twin engines will mainly be used for the sake of engine and drive line redundancy, and to achieve shoal draft while maintaining good directional stability and in-harbor maneuverability.

 Double Bottom

-A double bottom can be a good thing as long as it does not compromise the vessel's handling characteristics or limit one's access to the hull.
+In other words, a double bottom can be a good thing as long as it does not compromise the vessel's handling characteristics or stability, or limit one's access to the hull.
+For an example of how we have implemented a semi-double bottom, please see our North Coast 80 design.
+For an in-depth review of double bottom strategies, please see our article on Integral Tanks.

 Quoted Stability Range

 To make a vessel "survivable" in a 360 degree rollover is the ultimate goal for any true blue water boat.
-For any vessel, survivability requires water tight integrity of all openings such as windows and hatches, etc. Despite this fairly obvious requirement it is quite common for trawler yachts to have a relatively large windows for the sake of achieving a good view.
+For any vessel, this degree of survivability requires water tight integrity of all openings such as windows and hatches, etc. Despite this fairly obvious requirement it is rather common for 'ocean going' trawler yachts to have relatively large windows for the sake of enhancing the view.
 True survivability can hardly be claimed for boats with big picture windows and lightly built superstructures...!

-On the other hand, a 180 degree range of positive stability for power vessels that do have strong and rugged superstructures and with small and robustly constructed window and door openings will not ordinarily be an excessive claim.
-If structure is approached conservatively, if the openings are designed with an adequate support structure, and if the glazing is of the right materials and adequate thickness, this degree of survivability amounts to only a slight penalty in terms of weight and cost.
+On the other hand, a 180 degree range of positive stability for power vessels that do have strong and rugged superstructures combined with small and robustly constructed window and door openings will not ordinarily be an excessive claim.
+If structure is approached conservatively, if the openings are designed with an adequate support structure, and if the glazing is of the right materials, adequate thickness, and robustly installed, this degree of survivability and peace of mind need only amount to a slight penalty in terms of weight and cost.

 For additional reading on the calculations required in order to support various stability claims, and on what information one should expect to have readily available with any new design, please review our web article, Essential Design Data.